-- 5. If the engine does not start within 15 seconds, or starts but stalls right away, repeat step 4 with the accelerator pedal pressed half-way down.
+- 5. If the engine does not start within 15 seconds or starts but stalls right away, press the accelerator pedal halfway down, and turn the ignition key to the START (III) position.
 If the engine starts, release pressure on the accelerator pedal so the engine does not race. - 6.
-If the engine still does not start, press the accelerator pedal all the way down and hold it there while starting in order to clear flooding.
+If the engine still does not start, to clear flooding, press the accelerator pedal all the way down, and hold it there while starting.
 As before, keep the ignition key in the START (III) position for no more than 15 seconds.
 Return to step 5 if the engine does not start.
 If it starts, lift your foot off the accelerator pedal so the engine does not race.